 Hobbies can also offer opportunities to meet new people and build a supportive social network.
 Being part of a community with shared interests can reduce feelings of isolation and provide encouragement on your sobriety journey.

-How to Find New Hobbies
+How to Find Hobbies You'll Actually Love

 Start by reflecting on what activities have interested you in the past or what you’ve always wanted to try.
 Make a list of these activities and consider how they align with your values and long-term goals.
 This self-assessment can help you narrow down potential hobbies that would be both enjoyable and meaningful.